 Editor’s note: This article was first published on May 29, 2020.
-It was updated on July 1, 2020 with the latest best practices for responsible recreation, including a new seventh guideline focused on creating a more inclusive outdoors.
+It was updated on Dec.
+30, 2020 with the latest winter guidelines for responsible recreation.

-With summer in full swing, many are venturing outside to hike, climb, mountain bike and paddle—and find respite in nature during the current pandemic.
+With winter in full swing, many continue to venture outside to ski, snowshoe, hike or play in the snow—and find solace in nature during the current pandemic.

 But spending time outdoors during a public health crisis isn’t so simple.
 Questions abound: Even if a trail is open, should I go?
-Do I wear a face covering?
 What should I bring with me?
-Public health and other experts say it’s generally OK to get outside if you follow rules, take precautions and do it responsibly.
+What measures should I take to protect myself and my community?
+Public health and other experts say it’s generally OK to get outside if you follow rules, take precautions and recreate responsibly.

-REI and a coalition of agencies, nonprofits and recreation businesses recently updated simple Recreate Responsibly guidelines to highlight the emerging best practices and minimize confusion.
-The guidelines are meant as a starting point for all outdoor activities to help people stay healthy and keep access open.
+REI and a coalition of agencies, nonprofits and recreation businesses have released simple Recreate Responsibly guidelines to highlight the emerging best practices and minimize confusion.
+Last month, the coalition updated the guidelines with considerations for winter outdoor activity.
+Overall, the guidelines are meant as a starting point for all outdoor activities to help people stay healthy and keep access open.

 All our interviewees stressed the need to follow CDC guidelines to help protect yourself and others from the coronavirus.
 They also reiterated Recreate Responsibly guidelines, like practicing physical distancing while outside, and because rules vary across states and counties, respecting local and state restrictions.

-“People can and should (for their physical and mental health) get outdoors if they can do it in a way that avoids crowds,” Linsey Marr, a professor at Virginia Tech who studies the airborne transmission of infectious diseases, said in an email.
+“People can and should (for their physical and mental health) get outdoors if they can do it in a way that avoids crowds,” Linsey Marr, a professor at Virginia Tech who studies the airborne transmission of infectious diseases, said in an email in May.

 Guidance from REI partners